lambdaJasonYang/MotionEyeOS_APconfig/README.md

 ssid=motioneyessid
 wpa_passphrase=12345678

 Edit the field in hostapd.conf for custom ssid name and password

+Go to browser and enter 192.168.27.1 into the URL bar to access MotionEyeOS web interface after connecting to the Access Point.

 # Theory